- Home

 - Provide proof of eligibility to work in the United States.

 - Passing score from FCTC written exam.
-For FCTC information visit FCTC Written Test.

 - Must pass a District-provided medical physical exam including a drug screening and background investigation.